brajeshwar/brajeshwar.github.io/_posts/2011/2011-06-30-mobile-patents-will-soon-go-up-for-auction.md

----
-layout: post
-title: Mobile patents will soon go up for auction
+# Mobile patents will soon go up for auction
----

 We've all seen the world of mobile technology explode in recent years.
 Everything's getting faster, better, and smaller with every attempt and with models like a <a href="http://htc.t-mobile.com/sensation">HTC 4G Android Phone</a>, it's become a big business that's finding its way into our huge economy.
 It's a field where progress is measured in gigabytes and features and any edge is worth a lot.
 How much?
 Is the question on many people's minds as Nortel Networks is being prepared to be auctioned off.